Updated on September 11, 2025

 Can my ex’s missing turn into something more?

 Your ex can go from missing you to loving you.
-It has happened to some of my clients before.
-But I’d like to warn you that you needn’t stay in touch with your ex for that to happen.
-You don’t need to communicate with your ex for your ex to realize your worth.
+It’s happened to my readers before.
+But I need to warn you that you needn’t stay in touch with your ex for that to happen.
+You don’t need to communicate with your ex, flirt, and make your ex like you for your ex to realize your worth.

-In fact, communication usually kills attraction because the dumper can alleviate guilt and take his or her sweet time exploring other options.
+In fact, communication usually kills attraction because the dumper alleviates guilt and takes his or her sweet time exploring other options.
 It goes without saying that dumpers find their ex more appealing when their ex depicts confidence and self-esteem.

 These traits leave the best impression on dumpers because they make dumpers see that their ex doesn’t need them to move on and live a fulfilling life.
-All their ex needs are supporting friends and family members.
+All their ex needs are supporting friends and family members who bring laughter and joy into their lives.
+They make them feel appreciated, whereas dumpers make them feel unneeded.

-So if you’re thinking of staying in touch with your ex after your ex has said that he or she misses you and/or loves you, I strongly urge you not to.
-Settling for friendship will put you in the friend zone with your ex and make your life much more difficult than it is right now.
+So if you’re thinking of staying in touch with your ex after your ex said that he or she misses you and/or loves you, I strongly urge you not to.
+Settling for friendship will put you in the friend-zone with your ex and make your life much more difficult than it is right now.
+If the breakup happened recently, it may feel like things can’t get much worse, but I guarantee that they can.
+If you overwhelm your ex with expectations, your ex is likely to react negatively and push you away.

-The best way to handle any kind of breadcrumb from your ex is to take your ex’s ability to breadcrumb you away the moment your ex reaches out.
-Instead of entertaining your ex and letting your ex confuse you, you must let your ex know that you’re not ready to be friends and that you’ll let him or her know when or if you are.
+The best way to handle any kind of breadcrumbs from your ex is to take your ex’s ability to breadcrumb you away the moment your ex reaches out.
+Instead of entertaining your ex and letting your ex confuse you, tell your ex that you’re not ready for friendship and that you’ll let him or her know when or if you are.

-That will let your ex know you’re not going to fall for hope-giving sweet talk and that you respect yourself too much to tolerate it.
+That will let your ex know you’re not going to fall for hope-giving sweet talk and that you respect yourself more than he or she could ever imagine.

 Don’t be afraid to take back control and stand up for yourself.
 Your ex may not like it, but he or she will respect you much more if you put your foot down and show (not say) you’re an all-or-nothing kind of person.

 Did you enjoy reading this article?
-Did we leave anything out?
 Let us know what you think about exes who tell you they miss you or love you.
-We’ll get back to you soon!
+Feel free to add when your other exes started to miss you.

-And also, if you’re looking for 1-on-1 breakup coaching and want our help analyzing your breakup and guiding you, visit our coaching page to check out our services.
+Lastly, if you’re looking for 1-on-1 breakup coaching and want our help analyzing your breakup, make sure to visit our coaching page for more information.

 MOS already had articles on toxic relationships.
 I believe I wrote about toxic relationships less than a month ago.
 Click on the “relationships” category.
 As for ghosting, we have that too.
 Search for it in the search box.